EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 Click on a project.

-The 'Project Directory' section shows the project directory.
+The Project Directory panel within a project dashboard shows the project directory.

-Within Project Directory, click **Open in files app** to open the File Manager pointing at the project's directory on the Open OnDemand VM.
+Within the Project Directory panel, click **Open in files app** to open the File Manager pointing at the project's directory on the Open OnDemand VM.

 ---